Overdraft Protection & Overdraft Privilege

 What Else You Should Know

-- A link to another account or a line of credit may be a less expensive option than an overdraft.
+- A link to another account may be a less expensive option than an overdraft.
 A single larger overdraft will result in just one fee, as opposed to multiple smaller overdrafts.
 Good account management is the best way to avoid overdrafts.
 Use our mobile banking, Internet banking, and telephone banking services to keep track of your balance.
 For additional financial education resources, please visit www.mymoney.gov.

 - The $32 Overdraft Fee that is charged if you overdraw you account more than $5, is the same fee amount that is charged if an item is returned as unpaid.
 If multiple items overdraw your account on the same day, each item will be assessed an appropriate Overdraft Fee or a Return Item Fee of $32.
 All fees and charges will be included as part of the Overdraft Privilege limit amount.
 Your account may become overdrawn more than the Overdraft Privilege limit amount because of a fee.